-The six awards cover print, on-line and broadcasting via any media channel.
-The judges are looking for outstanding examples of journalism that is widely read, heard or viewed in the UK.
-The criteria include originality, clarity and depth of understanding.
+Wincott's judges will put a premium on deep, original reporting and depth of understanding.
 No matter how complex the subject, it should be presented in a way that is intelligible to the lay person while remaining authoritative.

 A wide range of styles and formats will be considered, from commentary, analytical features and documentaries to original reporting on companies and business issues.
-Entries of scoops and other exclusive news should also broaden understanding of the subject.
+Entries of scoops and other exclusives should also broaden understanding of the subject.

-The awards are for work completed in 2019.
+The awards are for work completed in 2020.
 Journalists working in more than one medium are encouraged to demonstrate the full range of their delivery.
-Individual reporters and commentators can apply, as can teams engaged in a specific story, broadcast or project.
+Individual reporters and commentators can apply, as can teams engaged in a specific story, broadcast or data journalism project.

 Print and online entries should consist of up to five examples of work.
 For video and audio, in the case of a series only one programme may be entered along with a description of the series.